Woody Allen sexual abuse allegation: Relationship with Previn

-Although the discovery shocked the family, Farrow did not stop Allen from visiting her home, and she completed her work on Husbands and Wives (1992), the last film of his in which she appeared.
-According to Farrow, Allen said his relationship with Soon-Yi was over; she alleged that Allen asked her to issue a joint press release, in response to rumors about the relationship, in which she would confirm there was none between Allen and Soon-Yi, but she refused to do so.
-Farrow was hurt and angry, but nevertheless adopted two more children that month: Tam, a blind Vietnamese girl, and Isaiah Justus, an African-American baby boy.
+The discovery shocked the family, but Farrow did not stop Allen from visiting her home and she completed her work on Husbands and Wives (1992), the last film of his in which she appears.
+According to Farrow, Allen said his relationship with Previn was over.
+Farrow said that Allen asked her to issue a joint press release confirming that there was no relationship between Allen and Previn and that she refused.

-Allen and Soon-Yi remained in contact; in July 1992 she lost her job as a summer camp counselor in Maine after spending too much time on the telephone with a "Mr. Simon", who turned out to be Allen.
-Allen says that when he visited Connecticut to celebrate Dylan's birthday, Farrow left a note on a door in which she called him a "child molester".
-On August 1, 1992, according to Coates' testimony, Farrow telephoned Coates to say she had learned that Soon-Yi and Allen were still in a relationship; Farrow was distressed and told Coates that, just a week earlier, she and Allen had talked about getting married.
-"Ms. Farrow described Mr. Allen as 'satanic and evil'", Coates said, adding that Farrow pleaded with her to "find a way to stop him."
-Allen publicly announced his relationship with Soon-Yi on August 17, 1992.
-She said later that month that Allen had never been a father figure to her, and that they had become friendly only after his romance with Farrow had ended.
-As Allen and Farrow had never married, and as Allen had never adopted Soon-Yi, their relationship was not illegal.
-It continued, and they married in Venice on December 23, 1997.
+Allen and Previn remained in contact; in July 1992 she lost her job as a summer camp counselor in Maine after spending too much time on the telephone with a "Mr. Simon", who turned out to be Allen.
+Allen said that when he visited Connecticut to celebrate Dylan's birthday, Farrow left a note on a door in which she called him a "child molester [...] now focused on youngest daughter", meaning Dylan.
+On August 1, 1992, according to Coates's testimony, Farrow telephoned Coates to say she had learned that Soon-Yi and Allen were still in a relationship; Farrow was distressed and told Coates that, just a week earlier, she and Allen had talked about getting married.
+"Ms. Farrow described Mr. Allen as 'satanic and evil'", Coates said, adding that Farrow pleaded with her to "find a way to stop him".

+Allen publicly announced his relationship with Previn on August 17, 1992.
+Later that month, Previn said that Allen had never been a father figure to her and that they had become friendly long after his romance with Farrow had ended.
+Allen later acknowledged "that at the time he was 'still in some version of a relationship with' Farrow even though they had 'just been going through the motions'".
+As Allen and Farrow had never married, and as Allen had never adopted Previn, the relationship between Allen and Previn was not illegal.

+Allen's relationship with Previn became a scandal.
+It catalyzed "tabloid headlines and late-night monologues in August 1992", in part due to the allegation that Allen had sexually abused Dylan Farrow.

+Allen married Previn in Venice on December 23, 1997.